 Bill’s SPECT findings showed me why antidepressants hadn’t helped him; antidepressants don’t fundamentally address brain injury, especially injury in the temporal lobes.
 Specific treatment for that hidden brain injury changed his life.
-Bill was treated for left temporal lobe injury [similar to the white arrow on the header of this Episode], returned to college the following semester, and ultimately graduated with honors.
+Bill was treated for left temporal lobe injury , returned to college the following semester, and ultimately graduated with honors.
 Following college, Bill attended and graduated from a top-notch law school, and now works as a fourth-year associate for a large law firm.

 SPECT brain imaging changed our clinical perspective, explained his treatment failure, and changed his life.”

 Dr. Annibali Discusses His Freshened Perspectives

 - People do ask: why did you go into psychiatry